fetlang/fetlang/docs/types.md

 When read from stdin, fractions are inputed as:

     -45153/71

-As a result, there is very little floating point math in Fetlang.

 Normally, 0/0 is not allowed, but when inputed by the user it is equal to 1/1.